nikeedev/gamepad/README.md

 # gamepad

-Visit the website to see the code for GamepadAPI working in action!
+Visit the website to see the code for Gamepad API working in action!

 https://nikeedev.github.io/gamepad/